MoserMichael/python-obj-system/gen-iterator.md

 >> type(my_range): <class 'function'>
 ```

-You can tell, if a function has a yield statement, or not, the function object owns a \_\_code\_\_ attribute, which has a flag set, if it includes a yield statment
+You can tell, if a function has a yield statement, or not, the function object owns a \_\_code\_\_ attribute, which has a flag set, if it includes a yield statment, that's what inspect.isgeneratorfunction is checking.

 __Source:__